-The Myeloma Crowd Initiative is thrilled to announce the initial two proposals it has selected for the MCRI crowdsourcing and patient-led funding initiative.
+The Myeloma Crowd Initiative selected two proposals it has selected for the MCRI crowdsourcing and patient-led funding initiative.
 This is the first time that a united group of patients have joined with myeloma researchers to find and fund a cure for high-risk myeloma.

 “The study of high-risk myeloma should be one of the top priorities for myeloma researchers.
 New and radically different treatment approaches are needed,” says multiple myeloma expert Dr. Rafael Fonseca, MD of the Mayo Clinic in Scottsdale.

 Our goal is simple – cure multiple myeloma with the support of the patient community.
 After a well-researched process (see below), we have selected two projects to begin our crowdfunding effort.
 Our goal is to grant each study $250,000 over a two year period, so a total goal of $500,000.
 To support these projects, we invite you to donate to the Myeloma Crowd Research Initiative here.
 The success of finding a cure lies with the myeloma community (patients and supporters).

 CAR T Cells Targeting CS1 and BCMA by Dr. Hermann Einsele, MD and Dr. Michael Hudecek, MD of the University of Würzburg, Germany

 According to Dr. Michael Sadelain of the Memorial Sloan Kettering Cancer Center and co-founder of Juno Therapeutics, “CAR T therapy is at the same time cell therapy, gene therapy, and immunotherapy.
 It represents a radical departure from all forms of medicine in existence until now.”